 Yes, but how it will affect your credit depends on many factors.
-If you file bankruptcy, it will appear on your credit record for ten years.
+If you file bankruptcy, it will appear on your credit record: Chapter 7 for ten years and Chapter 13 for seven years.
 However, if you are currently behind on many bills, your credit may already be bad, and bankruptcy probably will not make things any worse.
 In fact, since bankruptcy erases your old debts, you are likely to be in a better position to pay your current bills and establish better credit.